berrysauce/berrysauce/README.md

 ### About me

-- 🔭 I’m currently working on Python client/server applications, bots and games
+- 🔭 I’m currently working on Python client/server applications, bots, APIs, and games
-- 🌱 I’m currently learning more advanced Python and Lua
+- 🌱 I’m currently learning more advanced Python and maybe later some Ruby/JavaScript
-- 👯 I’m looking to collaborate with other young developers on projects, which make the world better
+- 👯 I’m looking to collaborate with other developers on projects, which make the world better
 - 💬 Ask me about discord.py, fastapi and general Python basics
 - 📫 How to reach me: Email or Discord (mectag#7884)